dphogit/my-spotify/README.md

 The [docs](docs) folder contains some useful information and tutorials/explanations on how some things work in this application/codebase.
 The following links are a good place to start:
 - [Project Structure](docs/project-structure.md)
 - [Interacting With The Spotify Web API](docs/spoitfy-api-interaction.md)

+## 🚀 Deployment

+Deployment is handled by [Vercel](https://vercel.com/).
+The `master` branch is the production branch and `staging` branch is to mimic production.
+Branches should be merged into staging to see if it works in a production-like environment before merging into `master`.